antoniopgs/Liber/README.md

 - There are already many companies, apps and wallets ready to allow easy P2P Cryptocurrency transfers (Revolut, Circle, BitPay, Coinbase Commerce, Metamask, etc.)

 Although Liber will not need any official currency, there will need to be some sort of standard for taxation.
-The optimal solution would be to declare a certain Cryptocurrency as a standard for the Citizenship Tax.
-As the Citizenship Tax will be a renewable yearly contract, it's value (and the currency it's paid in) could be easily adjusted, as long as citizenship is equal to all individuals in a given year.
+The optimal solution would be to declare a certain Cryptocurrency as a standard for the Citizenship Contract.
+As the Citizenship Contract will be a renewable yearly contract, it's value (and the currency it's paid in) could be easily adjusted, as long as citizenship is equal to all individuals in a given year.
-For example, the Citizenship Tax could be 3 ETH for 2021 and 2 ETH for 2022 (as the value of Ether changes).
+For example, the Citizenship Contract could be 3 ETH for 2021 and 2 ETH for 2022 (as the value of Ether changes).
 Or instead of ETH, Liber could decide to tax Citizenship in BTC, LINK, XMR, etc.
 The payments will be made to a governmental cryptocurrency address, which increases safety and transparency, while also decreasing corruption.
 *(Need to think further about what standard Liber should use for it's taxes.)*